Axway/docker-flowmanager-agent/README.md

 ## Prerequisites

 - a docker engine>1.13 (with docker-compose >1.17 ) or kubernetes >1.13 or openshift 3,4 or helm 2 or 3
-- retrieve flowmanager-agent docker image from [https//support.axway.com] as `flowmanager-agent.tar`
+- retrieve flowmanager-agent docker image from [https//support.axway.com] as `flowmanager-agent.tgz`

 ## Upload you image

-- `docker load --input flowmanager-agent.tar` the repository here supposes that the image is called `axway/flowmanager-agent:latest`
+- `docker load --input flowmanager-agent.tgz` the repository here supposes that the image is called `axway/flowmanager-agent:latest`

 ## Basic Configuration